Ettore Cunial

 Ettore Cunial (November 16, 1905 – October 6, 2005) was an Italian prelate.

-Born at Possagno in the Province of Treviso, Cunial was ordained priest in 1929.
+Born in Possagno in the Province of Treviso on 16 November 1905, Cunial was ordained priest in 1929 and ordained bishop in 1953.
 In 1953, his appointment as Titular Archbishop of Soteropolis and Vicegerent of Rome followed.
-He was appointed Vice-Chamberlain of the Roman Catholic Church by Pope Paul VI in 1976, and did not retire until October 23, 2004, even though the customary retirement age for the Roman Curia is 75, and very few are permitted by exception to remain in office past 80.
+He was appointed Vice Camerlengo of the Holy Roman Church by Pope Paul VI in 23 December 1975, and did not retire until 23 October 2004, even though the customary retirement age for the Roman Curia is 75, and very few are permitted by exception to remain in office past 80.

 In February 2005 the death of Corrado Bafile left Cunial the oldest Catholic bishop in the world.
-Cunial died on October 6, 2005 at Possagno just six weeks before he would have turned 100.
+Cunial died on 6 October 2005 in Castelfranco Veneto just six weeks before he would have turned 100.